Let’s be honest.

 Maybe you’ve had a minor accident, scraped a curb, or are overdue for a new tire set.

-Uneven tire wear or tire damage (formation of cracks or bubbles) can affect tire integrity.
+Issues such as uneven tire wear, formation of cracks or bubbles on tires, low tire pressure, or an imbalanced tire can affect tire integrity.
 If ignored, a tire issue can lead to a bumpy ride and affect drivability.

 B. Improper Wheel Alignment